Criminal Defense Attorneys Defending Individuals Accused of Annoying or Molesting a Child

 Legal Penalties for Child Molestation

-Most first-time violations of annoying or molesting a child are misdemeanors sex crime cases punishable by up to a year in a Los Angeles County jail, a $5,000 fine, or both.
+Most first-time violations of annoying or molesting a child are misdemeanors sex crime cases punishable by:

 Legal Defenses against Child Molestation